jovanbulck/sgx-step/sdk/gramine/README.md

 |`sgx.thread_num = 4`                        | This is probably optional, but Gramine needs 3 threads according to the [docs](https://gramine.readthedocs.io/en/latest/manifest-syntax.html#number-of-threads-deprecated-syntax), so we set it to 4 (assuming the binary is single-threaded) |

 The example explicitly filters out all steps in the address range of the libOS (the assumption being that we are interested in the binary and not Gramine) and only logs stepping the `main()` function.
 The offsets of the LibOS and binary included in the Gramine patch will most likely not work.
 To retrieve them, execute `helloworld` in DEBUG mode.
 When determining the offset, it is recommended to turn off stepping (set `#define  SGX_STEP_ENABLE` to 0 in `host_ecalls.c`).
-Don't forget to run `ninja` after making changes to Gramine.
+Don't forget to run `ninja` after making changes to Gramine (and also have the sgx-step kernel module loaded).

 ```bash
 $ cd CI-Examples/helloworld